TheGrimsey/bevy_world_seed/README.md

 ## Collision

 This crate does not include colliders as managing different versions of physics crates is a headache.
+For an example of how to add colliders for crates using Parry3d (Rapier & Avian), see `terrain_collider` example.

 ## TODO